ethereum/pm/All Core Devs Meetings/Meeting 95.md

 This EIP may supercede other EIPs people have been trying to push historically.

-**Alexy**: This EIP introduces a read list.
+**Alexey**: This EIP introduces a read list.
 Before we only had a write list.
 The correct solution I see is, yes increase the gas cost.
 But instead, introduce a specialized primitive so we can cache.

 **Vitalik**: I see it being less complicated.
 This uses transaction wide global variables, which are used in refunds, and self destruct.
 There is value having this out in the fairly short term.

-**Alexy**: First of all, is this really important?
+**Alexey**: First of all, is this really important?
 Do people really do that?
 If it is, we should introduce a mechanism for that.

 **Martin**: Solidity does it every time you make calls.
 We're not adding another cache layer.
 We're adding a boolean.
 Implementation wise, it's not too hard.

 **Vitalik**: If you want to get the benefit of not double charging ERC20 tokens, you have to redeploy every ERC20 token.

-**Alexy**: My main concern isn't performance.
+**Alexey**: My main concern isn't performance.
 My main concern is complexity.

 **Vitalik**: These are things we've already done.